 4. Buy Cute Clothes

 Umm... there's really no explanation needed for this tip.
 Buy yourself some cute and fun workout clothes so that you feel stylish when sweating.
 I love buying cute activewear because, more often than not, I'll work out and run a few errands right after, so I need to look somewhat put together when popping in and out of stores.

 Here are some cute activewear pieces I'm eyeing right now:

 5. De-Stress Often

 I'm an emotional eater.
 I eat when I'm happy, sad, frustrated, anxious... you get the idea.
-Nothing triggers unhealthy gorging in me than when I'm feeling anxious.
+Nothing triggers unhealthy gorging in me more so than when I'm feeling anxious.
 I think it's because subconsciously, I feel like food is the only thing I can control at that moment.
-Ironically, I tend to get out of control fast with food.
+Ironically, I tend to get out of control with it fast.
 I make an effort to calm down and take a moment to myself every day, whether it be to go for a walk, take a hot bubble bath or mindlessly watch some reality TV (90 Day Fiancé anyone?!).
 If I nip the stress in the bud, I can avoid destructive eating.

 6. Clean Your House

 De-stress your mind and de-clutter your living and work spaces.
 I'm a very organized person and pride myself on keeping our living spaces just as tidy.
 If I have a dirty house, you bet you I can't think straight.
 Truly- I physically have trouble keeping things straight in my head if I have dirty dishes in the sink, pillows on the floor, clothes on the chair.
 It's crazy.
 When your work and living spaces are clean, you create a clean slate and a mentally comfortable space to live, work, and play!